English Vocabulary for learners

-Medical words and terms relating to diseases and illnesses, with their meaning.
+Medical words and terms relating to diseases, illnesses and sickness.

 - Care home / Nursing home